 Student Development helps students to establish good learning skills; gain a broad range of knowledge and understanding about the arts, humanities and sciences; obtain social and physical enjoyment through athletic and recreational activities and special events; grow in capacity for work, achievement and leadership; and experience self-discovery and personal fulfillment that will serve a lifetime.

 The University Community seeks to foster peace and harmony by maintaining order and stability.
 Policies and rules help to establish order and serve the common good.
 The Lindenwood University Community is a voluntary society that asks you as its member to possess a loyalty to the institution and personal commitment to growth, education and the community.

 Message from the Associate Vice President of Student Life & Diversity

 Welcome to Lindenwood University!
 It is my hope that while you are pursuing your degree, you will focus on four-dimensional personal growth areas: mental, social, physical, and spiritual.
 As a member of the university community, you will have many opportunities to develop your skills and abilities, interact within our diverse community, and engage in learning through our academic and co-curricular programs.
 Please make every effort to get involved and connect with your fellow students, the faculty, and staff.
 The more you invest in the university and its opportunities, the more successful and rewarding your learning experience will be.

-We seek to maintain a safe and stable campus community, thus you may be interested in the following resources: Student Handbook, Title IX Policy, Student Right to Know & Campus Security Report, and Guide to a Drug Free Campus [please make all of these links to the documents].
+We seek to maintain a safe and stable campus community, thus you may be interested in the following resources: Student Handbook, Title IX Policy, Student Right to Know & Campus Security Report, and Guide to a Drug Free Campus.
 Should you have a question, please do not hesitate to contact any staff member in Student Development.
 The Dean of Students Office along with Student Development work together to create programs that “lead to the development of the whole person-an educated, responsible citizen of a global community.”

 Shane Y. Williamson, EdD